Nada-bkh/Nada-bkh/README.md

 # Hi there! 👋

-Nada Ben Khalifa, a Software Engineering student at ESPRIT with a passion for web and mobile app development.
+Nada Ben Khalifa, a Software Engineering student at ESPRIT with a passion for web development.

 Here are some of my core skills:

-- **Web Development**: HTML, CSS, JavaScript, PHP.
+- **Web Development**: HTML, CSS, JavaScript, PHP, Springboot, Angular
 - **Mobile App Development**: flutterflow, currently learning ReactNative
 - **Java Enthusiast**: Strong foundation in Java programming